 Wisdom teeth are our last 3rd molar teeth to develop and erupt into the jaw bone with the rest of the other teeth.
 They start developing at the age of 16 as teeth without roots and begin migrating up and out.
 Often at age between 19 to 21 most wisdom teeth would have pushed up through the gum and line up with the rest of other teeth.
 However, majority of time there is no room or space for the teeth to erupt into and they will be termed as impacted wisdom teeth.
 There a few technical term dentist use to classify the severity of impaction and they include: horizontal, vertical and distally impacted.

 Most of these impacted wisdom teeth will need to be surgically removed.
 At Amazing Smiles our dentist have experience in dealing with most surgical impacted wisdom teeth.

-Initially, the dentist will take an orthopantogram (OPG) to assess the position of the tooth and it’s relationship to other teeth, nerve, blood vessels or sinus.
-Sometimes with difficult root structures or close to nerves the dentist may need to take a special 3D x-ray called a Cone Beam x-ray.
+Initially, the dentist will take an orthopantomogram (OPG) to assess the position of the tooth and its connection to other teeth, nerves, blood vessels or sinus.
+Sometimes with complex root structures or close to nerves, the dentist may need to take a special 3D x-ray called a Cone Beam x-ray.